 I had many interesting conversations with local business owners and residents about the changes they notice.
 Tourists are beginning to return, but not in the numbers of past years.

 Because so many corporations are now working remotely, many areas of town, like Midtown, are really deserted.
-Fewer restaurants are open, fewer people on the streets.
+Fewer restaurants are open in those areas, and fewer people on the streets.
 Empty streets are not necessarily safer streets.